 Your notice likely relates to the renewal of a transitional or grandmothered policy, which can be either an individual or small group health plan.
-Under current federal policy, these plans, which existed prior to the implementation of the Affordable Care Act’s insurance reforms, do not have to meet certain provisions of the ACA.
-States can allow these types of health plans to be renewed until October 1, 2019; however, transitional policies cannot extend past December 31, 2019.
+Under current federal policy, these plans, which existed prior to the implementation of the Affordable Care Act’s (ACA) insurance reforms, do not have to meet certain provisions of the ACA.
+States can allow these types of health plans to be renewed until October 1, 2022; however, transitional policies cannot extend past December 31, 2022.
 Insurers that offer these plans must provide the following information in their renewal notices:

 - Any changes in the plan options that are available to you;

 - Which of the ACA consumer protections are not included in any coverage that continues;

 - Your potential right to enroll in a qualified health plan offered through a Health Insurance Marketplace, possibly including financial assistance;

 - How to access such coverage through a Marketplace; and